Saturday, March 1, 2025

 Rumors fly

-that the box must stay hid,
+that the box must stay hidden,

 the insides under a tight lid